Americans feared foreign radicals, Communists, and labor unrest.

 until he retired in 1963.

-This was just one example of the large number of excesses within intercollegiate athletics in the United States during the
+was just one example of the large number of excesses within intercollegiate athletics in the United States during the 20th

-20th century.
-In many of these situations there have been serious questions of moral turpitude on the part of many of those
+century.
+In many of these situations there have been serious questions of moral turpitude on the part of many of those who

-who were directly or indirectly involved.
-Although great attention is usually accorded to these occurrences by the media,
+were directly or indirectly involved.
+Although great attention is usually accorded to these occurrences by the media, it should

 case began approximately on December 16, 1966 when Big Ten Athletics Commissioner, Bill Reed, announced that alleged athletic